karpetrosyan/hishel/docs/integrations/custom.md

 # Custom Integrations

-Hishel was made to be very flexible and easy to integrate with any HTTP client or server.
+Hishel is designed to be flexible and easy to integrate with any HTTP client or server.
+This guide will help you build custom integrations for libraries that aren't yet supported out of the box.

 ## Converting Request/Response Models

-One of the core part to integrate Hishel with any library is to convert its request/response models to Hishel's internal `Request` and `Response` models.
+The core of any Hishel integration is converting your library's request/response models to Hishel's internal `Request` and `Response` models.
+This translation layer allows Hishel to cache responses regardless of which HTTP library you're using.

-In the codebase, you find find methods like `httpx_to_internal`, `requests_to_internal`, etc. that convert popular libraries' models to Hishel's internal models.
+In the Hishel codebase, you'll find conversion methods like `httpx_to_internal`, `requests_to_internal`, etc. that handle popular libraries.
+You can use these as reference implementations when building your own integration.

+### Core Conversion Principles

-There are some core principles to follow when converting models:
+Follow these guidelines when converting models:

+**Response Content**
-- **Response Content**: Note that the content of request should be the actual data of the content, possible compressed, but decoded if was sent with transfer-encoding like chunked.
-Note that this body should be re-usedable, so if we store the compressed data, we should also store content-encoding header to be able to decode it later.
+: The response content should be the actual data, possibly compressed, but decoded if it was sent with transfer encoding (like chunked).
+This content must be reusable—if you store compressed data, also preserve the `Content-Encoding` header so it can be decoded later.

+**Headers**
-- **Headers**: Headers are stored as-is, expect for headers that specification doesn't allow to be stored.
-Note that there is a case when before response reaches to the cache layer, it's stream already consumed and stored into a memory, in such cases, note that you can't create hishel Response model without removing content-encoding header, because the content is already decoded.
+: Store headers as-is, except for headers that the HTTP specification doesn't allow caching.
+Important: If a response stream has already been consumed and decoded into memory before reaching the cache layer, you must remove the `Content-Encoding` header since the content is no longer encoded.

+**Requests**
-- **Request**: Converting request models is relatively simpler then responses, we don't re-create the request from the cache and we don't even store it's stream, we only store the headers, method and url.
-The converted request might be modified by the hishel and be requested to be sent to the server, which is the responsibility of the integration layer, so there is not a critical requirement to store the request body exactly as it was sent.
+: Converting request models is simpler than responses.
+Hishel doesn't recreate requests from cache or store request body streams—only headers, method, and URL are needed.
+The converted request may be modified by Hishel before being sent to the server, but exact preservation of the request body isn't critical.

 ## Implementation Example

-The method that translates synchronous httpx Request/Response models to Hishel's internal models could look like this:
+Here's how to translate synchronous httpx Request/Response models to Hishel's internal models:

 ```python
 import httpx